 We Get Letters!

-Like it or not, each issue, Tonic Publisher Jamie Bussin gives his thoughts on health and wellness.Welcome (Back)!
+Like it or not, each issue, Tonic Publisher Jamie Bussin gives his thoughts on health and wellness.Onward!

-I look forward to sharing more of our exciting plans to grow Tonic over the course of coming months.
-In the meantime, I invite you to partake in what makes this magazine great: Joel Thuna discusses a natural approach to eye health.
-Carlyle Jansen explores non-monogamy and polyamory as choices.
-Timothy Ko explains how psychedelics can be used clinically to treat addictions and Naomi Bussin reviews the latest hot cookbook “East” .
-If you want to learn more about any of those topics you can visit thetonic.ca and listen to full interviews on those topics.
+And, I hope, with this issue of Tonic, we can help move you forward in your best present.
+Joel Thuna has the recipe for a Fall detox.
+Carlyle Jansen has some great ideas on how to cope with loneliness (at p.
+20).
+Megan Horsley has some quick tips on digestion and Naomi Bussin will help you up your sourdough breadmaking.
+And if you want to learn more about any of those topics you can visit thetonic.ca and listen to the full interviews on those topics.
 As always, if you’d like to discuss this note or anything you’ve read in this issue, feel free to reach out to me.